 In Florence, Italy between the 20th and 22nd of November, we held a Networking Meeting in conjunction with our partners from Diaconia Valdese.
-About 28 participants gathered for a few days of conversation, learning, and planning.
+About 20 participants and another 10 guests gathered for a few days of conversation, learning, and planning.
 CSD (Commissione Sinodale per la Diaconia) – Diaconia Valdese is part of the Waldesian Church and has long history with voluntary service, working with the Italian, French and German national programs and with International volunteer programs in Europe, south America and India.

-Another major part of the meeting revolved around Conflict and Crisis Management.
+Another major part of the meeting revolved around supporting volunteers; and managing conflicts.
 We shared conversations of different ways to solve conflict and what different organizations have experienced.
 Most of these scenarios occurred in the realm of volunteering and hosting volunteers.
 In smaller groups, the participants worked through given conflict scenarios, half of the group from the view of the volunteer(s) and the other half from the view of the hosting organization.
 The conversations were fruitful and realistic as the conflict scenarios were real scenarios that happen within volunteering.

 One morning, we welcomed Victoria Lovelock, an expert in International Volunteering who works with CCIVS: Coordinating Committee for International Voluntary Service.
 She led a presentation on international volunteering, the positive impacts, and how a network can promote volunteering.
 She shared about CCIVS as a network and what types of volunteer projects they carry out throughout the world.
 After this, we were also able to hear stories from previous international volunteers and learn about their experiences as well as how it shaped their careers.